losnoco/Cog/Frameworks/OpenMPT/OpenMPT/README.md

         OpenMPT for, as Visual Studio only builds one architecture configuration at a time.

+        Please note that we do not support building with a later Visual Studio installation with an earlier compiler version.
+This is because, while later Visual Studio versions allow installing earlier compilers to be available via the later version's environment, in this configuration, the earlier compiler will still use the later C and C++ runtime's headers and implementation, which significantly increases the matrix of possible configurations to test.

  -  OpenMPT requires the compile host system to be Windows 8.1 (or later) amd64, or Windows 11 (or later) ARM64.